kuhjaeger/jquery.fcs/README.md

 ## How to move focus
 press ENTER KEY, the focus move forward. and press ENTER KEY with Shift KEY, the focus move backward.

-If the element is &gl;INPUT&gt;&gl;SELECT&gt;, the focus is move forward or backward with ENTER KEY.
+If the element is &lt;INPUT&gt;&lt;SELECT&gt;, the focus is move forward or backward with ENTER KEY.

-If the element is &gl;TEXTAREA&gt;, the ENTER KEY is provide break line. pless ENTER KEY with Ctrl or Alt KEY to move focus.
+If the element is &lt;TEXTAREA&gt;, the ENTER KEY is provide break line. pless ENTER KEY with Ctrl or Alt KEY to move focus.

 ## Demo
 http://kuhjaeger.github.io/